noraworld/whisper/README.md

 </script> --}}
 ```

-Replace `UA-XXXXXXXX-X` with your tracking code and comment out this script.
+Replace `UA-XXXXXXXX-X` with your tracking code and uncomment this script.
 If you don't need the Google Analytics, you can delete this script.

 ### Disqus
 The injected [Disqus](https://disqus.com) code is same as the Google Analytics.
 See `post.hbs` and check the part below.